cgkineo/adapt-navigationLogo/README.md

 # adapt-navigationLogo

-Displays an image in the course navigation bar.
+**Navigation Logo** is an *extension* for displaying an image in the course navigation bar.
 Image displays with minimal padding by default or can be configured to fill the navigation bar height.
-Other options include whether an alternative, more mobile friendly, version should be used.
-Or hide the image for mobile view.

-AT Compatible.
+For mobile, an alternative, mobile-friendly image can be specified or the logo can be hidden entirely.

 ### Attributes

-#### Course
+The following attributes are set within *course.json*.

 **\_navigationLogo** (object): The course.json Navigation Logo target attribute object.